adeelakhani/swing-sdk/README.md

 # Swing SDK

-A powerful session recording and user behavior analytics SDK inspired by PostHog and Human Behavior, but built for simplicity and privacy.
+A powerful session recording and user behavior analytics SDK built for simplicity and privacy.

 ## Features